commoncrawl/cc-index-table/README.md

 `mvn package`

-## Python and PySpark
+## Python, PySpark, Jupyter Notebooks

 Not part of this project.
 Please have a look at [cc-pyspark](//github.com/commoncrawl/cc-pyspark) for examples how to query and process the tabular URL index with Python and PySpark.
+The project [cc-notebooks](//github.com/commoncrawl/cc-notebooks) includes some examples how to gain insights into the Common Crawl data sets using the columnar index.

 ## Conversion of the URL index